 The Facts ReachOut’s activities are designed to tackle educational inequality in young people from disadvantaged communities.
 Our impact measures help us to assess if we are achieving that.
 We measure attainment, character strength development, changes in confidence and behaviour – but each student is also regularly appraised on their development and a personal report delivered to their teachers.
 You can only do this with mentoring!
 "I liked fun activities and the sports at ReachOut.
 Also ReachOut has improved my Maths and English work and now I know more about the world."
 In school year 2016/17, 348 young people attended 10 or more mentoring sessions and received 5750 hours of mentoring.
 Of these: 76% believed their school work had improved 80% thought their confidence had improved 64% believed their behaviour had improved “My mentee's confidence has definitely improved over the project.
 He speaks up more in class” And we also measure the impact on our mentors – to encourage new mentors to get involved – mentoring is good for you!
-65% improved their skills to motivate others 70% improved their communication skills 57% improved their listening skills Read our latest full impact report from 2015/16 here.
-Our 2016/17 impact report will be published in October 2017 when we will have full attainment data from our partner schools.
+65% improved their skills to motivate others 70% improved their communication skills 57% improved their listening skills Read our impact report from 2015/16 here.
+Read our most recent impact report for 2017/18 here.